Tools4everBV/HelloID-Conn-Prov-Target-EntraID/README.md

 - The script for dynamically managing permissions in Teams is similar to that for Groups, with an added filter for Teams-enabled groups.
 This is because a Team is inherently an M365 group, allowing us to manage its members within the group context rather than within Teams itself.

 ### Creating Guest Accounts
-- This connector allows the creation of Guest accounts through invitation, enabling users to log in using their invited email addresses.
-This feature can be enabled or disabled using the "Invite as Guest" option.
-- If direct creation of Microsoft Entra ID Guest accounts (with login names under the tenant domain) is preferred, ensure that the "Invite as Guest" option is not enabled.
+- Direct creation of Microsoft Entra ID Guest accounts (with login names under the tenant domain) is only supported and preferred.
+"Invite as Guest" is not supported.
 - By specifying the `userType` as 'Guest' in the mapping, Guest accounts with login names under the tenant domain can be created effortlessly.

+### Authentication Methods
+- Granting and revoking `email` and `phone` authentication methods are supported.
+- Chance mapping in the `grantPermissions.ps1` according to the HelloID person model.
+- Configure `OnlySetWhenEmpty` and `RemoveWhenRevokingEntitlement` settings in `permissions.ps1` if needed.
+  - Revoking authentication methods can give issues when the default method is revoking before others.
+This is the reason that our best practice is setting this value to `$false`.

 ### Handling Null Values in Field Mapping
 - The script filters out all field mappings with the value `$null`.
 If the value in the HelloID person model is `$null`, it is also filtered out.
 If this behavior is not desired, change the mapping to complex and ensure you return a string with a `space` or `empty` when the value is `$null`.
 This way, the value is correctly handled by the script.